mnot/I-D/uri-get-off-my-lawn/draft.md

 other specifications MUST NOT constrain, or define the structure or the semantics for URI authorities, unless they update the scheme registration itself.

-For example, an extension or application cannot say that the "foo" prefix in "foo_app.example.com" is meaningful or triggers special handling in URIs.
+For example, an extension or application ought not say that the "foo" prefix in "foo_app.example.com" is meaningful or triggers special handling in URIs.

 ## URI Paths